Optimal-HRV/optimalhrv-howto/docs/mobile-app.md

 ### Biofeedback and Mindfulness

-> Please refer to the [Connecting and HRV Reader and Starting an Activity](mobile-app.md#connecting-an-hrv-reader-and-starting-an-actvity) section to start these activties.
+> Please refer to the [How to connect device to start taking readings?](mobile-app.md#how-to-connect-device-to-start-taking-readings) section to start these activties.

 - <u>Biofeedback & Mindfulness Page</u>: This page contains four crucial activities to improve the health of your nervous system.
 Inside "History" section click on "Your last biofeedback training rate" to review your past training sessions.